Mihaela Miroiu: Civic and political contributions

-As a women's rights activist and public intellectual, Miroiu is the author of numerous papers and policies proposals for democratization and the rule of law, as well against discrimination, equal opportunities, and minorities' rights.
+As a women's rights activist and public intellectual, Miroiu is the author of numerous papers and policy proposals for democratization and the rule of law, as well as anti-discrimination, equal opportunity, and minorities' rights.
 She has played an important role as adviser and trainer for the democratic political parties concerning political ethics, ideologies and gender policies.

-She played an important role as lobbyist for The law of parental leave (1998), The law against discrimination (2000), The law for fighting violence against women, for the introduction of the principle of equal opportunities in the Romanian Constitution (2003), for setting up of the Romanian National Agency for Equal Opportunities and promoted the ratification of the Istanbul Convention in Romania.
+She played an important role as lobbyist for The law of parental leave (1998), The law against discrimination (2000), The law for fighting violence against women.
+She also lobbied for the introduction of the principle of equal opportunity in the Romanian Constitution (2003) and for setting up of the Romanian National Agency for Equal Opportunities and promoted the ratification of the Istanbul Convention in Romania.

-Miroiu is still lobbing at present for Gender parity in local, national, and European elections, Equal pay for equal work, Equity among salaries between masculinized and feminized domains, Rural women's access to water and heating facilities.
+Miroiu is still lobbing at present for gender parity in local, national, and European elections, equal pay for equal work, equity among salaries between masculinized and feminized domains, and rural women's access to water and heating facilities.

-She has been involved, as a public intellectual in writing numerous articles and public policy papers for democratization and the rule of law, as well against discrimination and equal opportunities in Romanian cultural and political journals as Dilema veche, Revista 22, Observatorul Cultural, Adevărul, Gândul, Avantaje.
-She was involved in the critical analysis of Romanian politics and policies in cultural and political debate programs on television, such as TVR, Pro TV, Realitatea TV, Antena 1.

-In the last decade she is best known as advocate and influencer in favor of the same causes on the social network Facebook; she is the most influential public female intellectual fighting for the observance of women's and minorities dignity and rights.
+She has been involved, as a public intellectual, in writing numerous articles and public policy papers for democratization and the rule of law, as well against discrimination and equal opportunities in Romanian cultural and political journals such as Dilema veche, Revista 22, Observator Cultural, Adevărul, Gândul, and Avantaje.
+She was involved in the critical analysis of Romanian politics and policies in cultural and political debate programs on television, such as TVR, Pro TV, Realitatea TV, and Antena 1.
+In the last decade she is best known as an advocate and influencer in favor of the same causes on the social network Facebook; she is the most influential public female intellectual fighting for the observance of women's and minorities dignity and rights.

-Since the very beginning of the process of democratization Miroiu was an active participant and influencer in protests for decommunization, democratization, the rule of law.
-Since 2000 she is directly involved in protests for gender justice, for fighting violence against women, for miniorites's rights, for environmental causes.
+Since the very beginning of the process of democratization, Miroiu was an active participant and influencer in protests for decommunization, democratization, and the rule of law.
+Since 2000 she is directly involved in protests for gender justice, for fighting violence against women, for miniorites' rights, and for environmental causes.